vswarte/waygate-server/README.md

-# Waygate Elden Ring Private Server
+# Waygate :globe_with_meridians: Elden Ring Private Server
 Waygate is an attempt at implementing a server based on Elden Ring's matchmaking protocol.
 The aim of this project is to offer a more vanilla online experience while allowing users to mod the game.